RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 1. **Run ssh command**

-   Your login name can be specified as ether :tt:`user@hostname` or given with the :tt:`-l` option, for example a user with UCINetID *panteater* can use one of the following:
+   Your login name can be specified as ether :tt:`user@hostname` or given with the :tt:`-l` option, for example a user with UCInetID *panteater* can use one of the following:

    .. code-block:: console